4KiB/vendored-v/README.md

 find . -name 'PATTERN' | xargs rm -r
 ```

-Lines beginning with `+` reference a directory relative to the project root:
+When lines that begin with `+` contain a slash (`/`), they reference a relative
+path to copy into the project root.
+Otherwise, they reference a file or a
+directory of files:

 ```
 patch/